| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Thursday April 28, 2011

 examining agriculture, energy, conservation, rural development, research,

+forestry and nutrition policies.
+The witness list has not been announced.
 Senator Stabenow has indicated that she wants to jump start the writing of new farm policy earlier than House Ag Committee Chairman Frank Lucas has signaled.
 Lucas told us this week that was fine with him if she would like to do hearings this year and mark up legislation as early as late this fall.
 Lucas holds a key card- in that he will be the Conference Committee Chairman for the 2012 Farm Bill- giving him a lot of say so over how the Conference between the House and Senate will be run once both bodies pass their versions of farm policy.
 Lucas remains convinced the optimum time for that to happen is next summer- coming up with a product to put in front of the President just ahead of the August 2012 recess. | |

-New York Times Takes Aim at States Wanting to Making Undercover Video by Animal Rights Activists a Crime ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ In an
+| New York Times Takes Aim at States Wanting to Making Undercover Video by Animal Rights Activists a Crime ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~In an

 editorial that ran on Tuesday, The New York Times sharply criticized bills